Field Mag may receive a minor kickback from purchases made via affiliate links.

 Year Released: 1995

-The Fujifilm GA645 is a medium format camera that shoots 120 and 220 film in a 645 format.
-It’s known for its impressive autofocusing capability and its relative compact size.
-Many would consider this to be as close as you can get to a point and shoot in medium format.
-It uses a fixed 60mm (equivalent to about a 35mm focal length on a 35mm camera) f/4 lens, has automatic film advance, and even a pop-up flash that’s very effective.
+The Fujifilm GA645 is a medium format camera that shoots 120 and 220 type of film in a 645 format (that is, each frame is 6 x 4.5 cm).
+It’s known for its impressive autofocusing capability and relative compact size.
+Many would consider the Fuji GA645 to be as close as you can get to a point and shoot medium format film camera.
+It uses a fixed 60mm (equivalent to about a 35mm focal length on a 35mm camera) f/4 lens, has automatic film advance, and even a pop-up built-in flash that’s very effective.

-One of the unique features of the GA645 is its shooting orientation.
+One of the unique features of the fixed lens GA645 is its shooting orientation.
 It shoots vertically, or in a portrait mode, and if you want to shoot an image in landscape mode, or horizontally, you need to shoot in what would normally be portrait mode.
-(The 645 format images naturally shot in portrait mode are ideally sized for Instagram, which is painful to type but true.)
+(The 645 format images naturally shot in portrait mode are ideally sized for Instagram btw, which is painful to type but true.)

 Program Auto, Aperture Priority, and Manual modes give you different shooting options.
 Program Auto is a trusted fan favorite, and it sure does feel amazing to go around snapping 120/220 film in point and shoot fashion.
 Exposure compensation is offered in ½ step increments from - 2.0 to + 2.0.
 Data info is recorded on the film outside of the exposed frame area, and not just time information but exposure info as well.

-It’s hard to get more compact than the GA645, and for that reason it’s not surprising that it’s commonly used as a travel camera and less of a studio/portrait camera (although that’s not to say it can’t).
+It’s hard to get a more compact camera than the GA645 when it comes to medium format film cameras, and for that reason it’s not surprising that it’s commonly used as a travel camera and less of a studio/portrait camera (although that’s not to say it can’t).

 Skill Level: Beginner to intermediate